Lucky-Orange/BlackHawk/README.md

 ###How Dose Javascript Send Messages to Native Layer

-We use wkScriptMessageHandler() in WKScriptMessageHandler delegate to receive messages sent by javascript.
+We use `userContentController(userContentController: WKUserContentController, didReceiveScriptMessage message: WKScriptMessage)` in WKScriptMessageHandler delegate to receive messages sent by javascript.
 Sendding messages in javascript is pretty easy in WKWebView:

 ```js
 // js code